wiserfirst/wiserfirst.github.io/_posts/2020-07-28-api-mocking-with-prism.md

 categories: mocking prism
 ---

-Recently my team is working on API integration with a third party service.
+Recently my team has been working on API integration with a third party service.
 Unfortunately, for some reason we do not yet have access to a sandbox environment.
 Didn't want to be blocked by this, we decided to build a local mocked API server.

 Luckily for us, we were able to find an [OpenAPI][] specification file for the API of this service and also discovered an excellent tool called [Prism][] for